rrocharoberto/fields-data/README.md

 3) Regards to database model (created using SQLPowerArchitect tool):

-	3.1) It's not necessary define one table for each JSON message level (see [physical model](docs/dbPhysicalModel.pdf).
+	3.1) It's not necessary define one table for each JSON message level (see [physical model](docs/dbPhysicalModel.pdf)).

 	3.2) For simplifying the design, the `properties` field is not mapped to the database yet (it is recursively).

 	3.3) Also, the field `type` of `geoJson` is not validated.
 Its default value is `"Feature"`.

-	3.4) The "geoJson" and its children nodes (from JSON) will be mixed and stored in only one table (Coordinates).
+	3.4) The "geoJson" and its children nodes (from JSON) will be mixed and stored in only one table (`Coordinate`).
 This table supports only one "coordinates" object (from JSON).
 The type attributes will be mapped only inside the source code (as constants).
 Coordinates of a hole is not supported (different of [rfc7946](https://tools.ietf.org/html/rfc7946)).

-	3.5) The tables Field and Boundary was created in order to separate their specific data and this approach can support future multiple boundaries for a field.
+	3.5) The tables `Field` and `Boundary` were created in order to separate their specific data and this approach can support future multiple boundaries for a field.

-	3.6) The table Coordinate manages only coordinates data.

-	3.7) Precision of the following fields: Field id, Field name, Boundary id, Country code, latitude and longitude: answered by Daniel.

-[//]: # (latitude and longitude will support 3 integer digits and 20 decimal digits)
+	3.6) Precision of the following fields: Field id, Field name, Boundary id, Country code, latitude and longitude: answered by Daniel.
+Latitude and longitude will support 3 integer digits and 20 decimal digits.

+[//]: # (some comment)